symfony-cmf/symfony-cmf-docs/reference/configuration/create.rst

-You can specify a service implementing ``Midgard\CreatePHP\RdfMapperInterface`` that will handle objects that need to be stored by the REST handler of createphp.
+You can specify a service implementing ``Midgard\CreatePHP\RdfMapperInterface`` that will handle objects that need to be stored by the REST handler of CreatePHP.
 You need to either specify this service or enable the phpcr persistence for this bundle to work.

 enabled